teddygroves/bibat/docs/index.rst

 `arviz <https://arviz-devs.github.io/arviz/>`_.
 It takes a 'batteries-included' approach, creating a whole working project rather than a skeleton.

-The :ref:`getting started` section explains how to install bibat and use it to easily create a folder containing a complete example Bayesian statistical analysis project.
+The :ref:`installation` and :ref:`usage` sections explain how to install bibat and use it to easily create a folder containing a complete example Bayesian statistical analysis project.

 The next thing you will probably want to do is edit the example analysis so that it does something different.
 To find out how to do that, get acquainted with